frankjoshua/mcp_talk/slides_v2.md

 ---

-## What Is MCP?
+## What Is MCP (Model Context Protocol)?

-MCP is a way for AI to work with the tools you already use.
+- MCP is a way for AI to work with the tools you already use.
-Right now, most AIs just talk — you ask something, it answers.
+- Right now, most AIs just talk — you ask something, it answers.
-MCP lets them actually do things — plug into your calendar, notes, files, or gadgets to help directly.
+- MCP lets them actually do things — plug into your calendar, notes, files, or gadgets to help directly.

 ---

-## What MCP Is?
+## What Is MCP?

 ![width:600px](images/mcp-simple-diagram.avif)